Standard Flowsheet Format (SFF)

 To get started using SFF in your applications, check out the Schema Reference to understand the structure of an SFF JSON document.
 You can also view the full raw schema on the Full JSON Schema page.

-If you prefer to programmatically pull the most recent schema, you can fetch it directly via our GitHub pages deployment URL: https://sustainability-software-lab.github.io/pisces-standard-flowsheet-format/schema.json
+If you prefer to programmatically pull the most recent schema, you can fetch it directly via our GitHub pages deployment URL: https://sustainability-software-lab.github.io/pisces-standard-flowsheet-format-new/schema.json

 Example Usage